cmbosma/beiwe-scripts/README.md

 df <- get_accelerometer(here("beiwe-data", "beiwe_id", "accelerometer"))
 head(df)
 ```
 The `get_accelerometer_all` function combines all power state data for every individual in a data folder.
 It also creates a Beiwe ID column.
 The directory for the `parent_dir` argument the parent directory should be assigned as the data folder holding all of the individual data folders.
 However, the `id_position` argument allows you enter where in your file path to direct the function to get the Beiwe IDs from the names of the individual data folders.
 The `id_position` argument should equal the level of the parent folder of the individual data folders.
 For example, a file path such as `Users/projects/beiwe-data/<beiwe-data-folders>`, the `id_position` argument should equal 5.

+Note that this function converts the `accuracy` vector to a character type.
+If you have one participant with `unknown` recorded as values, then read_delim() will read in that variable as a character type, which cannot be combined with integer type.
+This will make the data type uniform to combine all rows.
+If accuracy is needed, it is recommended `unknown` entries be replaced with NAs, then to change the data type.

 ```R
 get_accelerometer_all <- function(parent_dir, id_position, match_string = "accelerometer/.*csv"){